caicedocc/Ads1015_esp8266/README.md

 # Ads1015_esp8266

-A library to use ADS1015 12-bit ADC along with esp8266
+A library to use ADS1015 12-bit ADC along with esp8266 MCUs

 ## Notice